-Over the years, the building operated in several capacities–a barbershop, a “Peace of Mind store,” even a motorcycle shop, but most associate the location with a pool hall/speakeasy.
+Over the years, the building operated in several capacities–including a motorcycle shop–but most associate the location with a pool hall/speakeasy known as Art’s Pool Hall.
 Rumor is the city shut it down sometime in the 80s because of its notorious nature.
 The building sat empty for years until Brian and Lori bought it in 2010.

 The Motor Palace

 Gradually what was a shell of a building is evolving into the place Brian and Lori always dreamed of: a Motor Palace filled with the things they love.
 Although much of the site’s content got wiped out in the great website crash of 2017, they are gradually rebuilding.
 Follow their adventures on the road and the ever-evolving plan of what’s next for The Motor Palace.